strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ### Test a public endpoint

-:::prerequisite
+:::prerequisites

 - This test requires a public endpoint.
 Create an API using the [`strapi generate` CLI command](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate).
 - Allow public access to the `get` route by [configuring the core router](/developer-docs/latest/development/backend-customization/routes.md#configuring-core-routers).
-- The public API endpoint test utilizes the `strapi.js` helper file created in the [Create a `strapi` instance](#create-a-strapi-instance) documentation.
+- The public API endpoint test utilizes the `strapi.js` helper file created in the [Create a `strapi` instance](#create-a-strapi-instance) section.

 :::